Nukesor/archivebot/README.md

     /start Start the bot
     /stop Stop the bot
-    /clear Clear all files from the server.
+    /clear_history Clear all files from the server.
-    /set_name Set the name for this chat.
+    /zip Create a zip file of all files on the server /set_name Set the name for this chat.
 This also determines the name of the target folder on the server.
     /scan_chat Scan the whole chat history for files to back up.
     /accept ['document', 'photo'] Specify the accepted media Example: '/accept document photo'